AlexShashkov/laguerre_polynomials/README.md

 To clean up the compiled files, run `make clean`.

-For example, to run modified version of Laguerre with float type for polynomials degree of 15: `make SOLVER=1 NUMBER=float DEGREE=15`
+For example, to run modified version of Laguerre with float type for polynomials degree of 5: `make SOLVER=2 NUMBER=float DEGREE=5`

+We dont recommend to use float for polynomial generation with degree higher than 5 - resulting coefficients will loose huge amount precision during convertation from bignum to float.